 After a few years of instructing, Ross began full time work as a church musician, most recently in Toronto, ON, where he acted as Minister of Worship, Music, and the Arts, for Bayview Glen Church.
 Earlier appointments included Minister of Music, Brunswick St. Baptist Church, Fredericton, NB, and Director of Music, First Dartmouth Baptist Church, Dartmouth, NS.

-Ross loves to learn and has extensive continued education, having studied Religious Education, Church Music, and certain aspects of Worship in various parts of Canada, the USA, and the UK.
+Ross loves to learn and has extensive continued education, having studied religious Education, Church Music and Worship in various parts of Canada, the USA, and the UK.
 In addition, Ross’ education and teaching has been enriched by attending and/or having his piano students participate in several master classes over the years, led by leading pianists and piano pedagogues including: Anthony DiBonaventura, Boris Berman, John Browning, Anton Kuerti, and Marc Durand.
-Ross is currently studying Dalcroze Eurhythmics.
-(Longy School of Music of Bard College, Cambridge, Mass., and Dalcroze Canada, Toronto, Ontario.)
-His principal teachers include Lucille Casely, Fred Broer, Alton Bynum, Lisa Parker, and Tietje Zonneveld.
-Finally, Ross holds a Graduate Diploma from the Arrow Leadership Training School—Vancouver, British Columbia.
+Ross has studied Dalcroze Eurhythmics at the Longy School of Music of Bard College, in Cambridge, Mass., and through Dalcroze Canada, Toronto, Ontario.
+His principal teachers include Lucille Casely, Fred Broer, Alton Bynum, Tietje Zonneveld and Lisa Parker.
+Finally, Ross holds a Graduate Diploma from the Arrow Leadership Training School in Vancouver, British Columbia.

 Ross is a Canada Council of the Arts Grant recipient for developing musicians, and the Fredericton Music Society’s Robert Charlton Bayley’s Memorial Award recipient for “his distinguished contribution to the musical arts in Fredericton, NB, as an outstanding vocal/piano teacher and collaborative pianist”.